sorenmacbeth/ale-clj/README.md

 ## Random Agent

-Here's an example of starting a game and running it through several episodes where actions are randomly selected.
+Here's an example of starting a game and running it through several episodes with randomly selected actions.
 This assumes you have a ROM for Kaboom in the `roms` directory.

 ``` clojure
 (require '[ale-clj.core :refer [start-game reset-game act game-over?]])